 We at Gaudium strongly advise that choosing between IVF and Surrogacy should not be a matter of choice but a decision necessitated by health reasons.

-Gaudium Infertility Clinic India specialises in providing effective surrogacy services to couples from India and overseas, taking complete care of the legal, administrative and medical issues.
+Gaudium IVF Centre India specialises in providing effective surrogacy services to couples from India and overseas, taking complete care of the legal, administrative and medical issues.
 Our surrogacy plan covers the whole extent of surrogacy related services – from selection of surrogate to birth related documentation, which gives our patients a hassle-free experience.

 Learn more about Gaudium Surrogacy services